Crypto Gift Taxes Guide

 $2,200 - $2,000 = $200.
 Paul has a capital gain of $200.

-Gifting is taxable in the UKThere are different rules for Capital Gains tax on gifts to your spouse.
-You don't have to pay Capital Gains Tax on assets you give or sell to your wife, husband or civil partner.
+There are different rules for Capital Gains tax on gifts to your spouse.
+You don't have to pay Capital Gains Tax on assets you give or sell to your wife, husband, or civil partner.
 Many investors take advantage of this rule to optimize their tax position.

 Like in the US, your spouse may have to pay tax on any capital gains later on.
-However, because the UK has a personal CGT allowance of £12,300 a year, if their net capital gains are under this amount, they'd pay no Capital Gains Tax upon selling the asset and they do not need to report it to HMRC.
+However, because the UK has a personal CGT allowance of £3000 a year (as of the 2024-25 financial year), if their net capital gains are under this amount, they'd pay no Capital Gains Tax upon selling the asset and they do not need to report it to HMRC.

 EXAMPLE